 5. Fix Anything Broken

 One of the most common problems with new sites is that the number of broken links and missing pages (also called 404 pages) skyrockets.
+Many people require WordPress website maintenance plans to help keep their websites from getting messy.

 It isn’t practical to click on every link on your site, so use a tool to crawl your site and look for: